latam-polmeth/Meeting2023/README.md

 Uber and Cabify operate in Buenos Aires.
 Buenos Aires international airport, Ezeiza, is located 30km away from the city.
 A trip to and from the airport to downtown Buenos Aires costs around US$20.
 You can also hire a cab from one of the stands located immediately outside the Arrivals hall.
 They all accept credit cards and have predetermined fares depending on the neighborhood you're going to.

 ### Lodging
 Recoleta and Palermo neighborhoods are great for walking and dining and are close to the Riobamba campus.
-UdeSA has arranged a special rate with [Loi Suites Recoleta](https://www.loisuites.com.ar/es/hotel/loi-suites-recoleta-hotel), which is located in Recoleta.
-To get the special rate, please email Daiana Pfeiffer (dpfeiffer@loisuites.com.ar).

-If you prefer another alternative, the city is full of hotel and AirBnb options.
+The city is full of hotel and AirBnb options.

 ### Transportation in Buenos Aires